rezahedi/HighPaws-Buddies/README.md

 - [ ] Places and Businesses with geo queries
 - [ ] HoverCard for user profile
 - [ ] Dark mode
+- [ ] Pagination or infinite scroll (For the feed, comments, likes, or followers)

 ## Firebase Emulators for local development